mementomoriCarpediem/mementomoriCarpediem/README.md

 ---
 > I define developer as `21c carpenter`.
 >
-> Now, I am `Front-End Developer` working in start up company.
+> Now, I am `Full Stack Developer` working in start up company.
 >
 > I am `passionate` person and feel happy to be with passionate people.